Anstin07/MYTOKEN/README.md

 burn: A function that burns existing tokens.
 It takes an address (_address) and a value (_value) as parameters.
 If the balance of the specified address is greater than or equal to the value, it deducts the value from the total supply and reduces the balance of the specified address.

-Please note that this contract is a basic implementation and may require additional functionality and security measures for use in production environments.

-# License
-This contract is not licensed